-Unit members shall be eligible for leave under the Family and Medical Leave Act, in accordance with the provisions of the Act.

-- 1. A unit member shall be granted an unpaid family and medical leave for the birth of the unit members child; the adoption of a child by the unit member; or the serious health condition of the unit member or the unit member's spouse, son, daughter, or parent up to twelve (12) weeks within a 12-month period of time with benefits upon written request, certification by attending physician, and appropriate approvals. - Upon returning from Family and Medical Leave, a unit member has the right to return to the same or equivalent position.
-If the position has been abolished, the unit member will have the right to return to an equivalent position. - 3.
-Upon return from Family and Medical Leave, a unit member shall retain all seniority and pension rights.
+- 1. Family and Medical Leave shall be administered in accordance with the Family and Medical Leave Act (FMLA) and its accompanying regulations. - 2.
+A bargaining unit member shall be granted an unpaid family and medical leave for the birth of the bargaining unit member's child; the adoption of a child by the bargaining unit member; or the serious health condition of the bargaining unit member, or the bargaining unit member's spouse, son, daughter, or parent, or any other qualifying reasons under FMLA up to twelve (12) weeks within a 12-month period of time with benefits upon written request, certification by attending physician, and appropriate approvals. - 3.
+Upon returning from Family and Medical Leave, bargaining unit member has the right to return to the same or equivalent position.
+If the position has been abolished, the bargaining unit member will have the right to return to an equivalent position in accordance with FMLA. - 4.
+Upon return from Family and Medical Leave the bargaining unit member shall retain all seniority and pension rights. - 5.
+The College will use the rolling 12-month period looking backward to determine eligibility for Family and Medical Leave. - 6.
+The College will consider any qualifying leave as Family and Medical Leave.
+Such qualifying leave may be in the form of workers' compensation leave, non-work-related disability leave or simple sick leave.
+The college will notify bargaining unit members within five (5) work days of commencement of the qualifying leave if such leave is designated as Family and Medical Leave.
+Paid sick leave will be used during any period of FMLA leave resulting from the serious health condition of an employee.